fridayowl/bedrock-examples/README.md

 # Amazon Titan Image / Nova Canvas Background Removal Example

-This repository contains an example of using the Amazon Titan V2 / Nova Canvas Image Generator to remove image backgrounds programmatically.
-By leveraging the Bedrock service, you can perform high-quality background removal at a fraction of the cost of typical image editing apps.
+This repository contains an examples of using the Amazon Titan V2 / Nova Canvas Image FM Models.
+By leveraging the Bedrock service, you can perform high-quality background removal / change at a fraction of the cost of typical image editing apps.

 ## Features